selerio/selerio-arkit-basics/README.md

 - Modify `selerioAPIKey` inside `ViewController.swift` with your own API Key.

-- Build the project and run it on an ARKit compatible iOS device
+- call `pod install`, build the project and run it on an ARKit compatible iOS device

 - Join us and others on <a href="https://selerio-dev.slack.com/" target="_blank">Slack</a>, for quick support!